What is holding people back from the life that they truly want to live?

 6. Say stop in a situation where you know you cannot think straight.

-Sometimes when I'm hungry or when I'm lying in bed and are about to go to sleep negative thoughts start buzzing around in my mind.
+Sometimes when I'm hungry or when I'm lying in bed and are about to go to sleep negative emotions and thoughts start buzzing around in my mind.

 In the past they could do quite a bit of damage.
 Nowadays I've become good at catching them quickly and to say to myself: